genner-lab/meta-fish-lib/README.md

 # Meta-Fish-Lib: a generalised, dynamic DNA reference library for metabarcoding of fishes
 ![SeaDNA Logo](assets/logo.svg)

 This repository hosts a comprehensive multi-locus mitochondrial DNA reference library dataset for UK fish species, derived from the [NCBI GenBank](https://www.ncbi.nlm.nih.gov/nucleotide) and [Barcode of Life BOLD](http://www.boldsystems.org/index.php) databases.
 The dataset includes freshwater and marine species, and can be used in a variety of applications from DNA barcoding of human food products using full COI barcodes, to metabarcoding of gut or environmental samples using fragments of 12S.
 The library will be updated with each new GenBank release.
 Both common and rare UK fish species are included.
 A species coverage report for all primer sets can be found at [assets/reports-tables.md](assets/reports-tables.md).
-The UK reference library is ready-to-use, but the code can easily generate a new reference libary for a different region by providing a custom species list (see [FAQ](#FAQ).
+The UK reference library is ready-to-use, but the code can easily generate a new reference libary for a different region by providing a custom species list (see [FAQ](#FAQ)).

-The reference library and code presented here supercedes the previous one hosted at [github.com/boopsboops/reference-libraries](https://github.com/boopsboops/reference-libraries).
-Older reference library versions are also archived here (see [Releases](https://github.com/genner-lab/meta-fish-lib/releases)), but the code used to generate those are not archived, only the final library file `assets/reference-library-master.csv.gz`.

 This reference library has several unique features that make it useful to the wider DNA barcoding and DNA metabarcoding communities: